nagyistge/opensap-teaching-programming/README.md

 ## Exercise 3

 You can draw geometric figures with Scratch.
 The third exercise explains the basics to do so.
-This is a really exciting features, since you draw mathematically interesting patterns, like [tessellation][wikipedia-tessellation] for example.
+This is a really exciting features, since you can draw mathematically interesting patterns, like [tessellation][wikipedia-tessellation] for example.
 You can also draw famous fractals, like the [Koch Snowflake][wikipedia-koch-snowflake], but many more.
 Let's call it a first step into computer art.

 ![alt text][ex3]